snadeem03/stock_price_analyzer/README.md

 4.Access the Stock Analysis Dashboard through your web browser by opening the provided URL.

 ## Usage

-1.Enter the ticker symbol of the stock you want to analyze.
+1. Enter the ticker symbol of the stock you want to analyze.
-2.Select the start and end dates for the analysis period.
+2. Select the start and end dates for the analysis period.
-3.Choose the period (1 week, 1 day, 1 month) for historical data retrieval.
+3. Choose the period (1 week, 1 day, 1 month) for historical data retrieval.
-4.Optionally, check the "Display raw data" checkbox to view the raw historical data.
+4. Optionally, check the "Display raw data" checkbox to view the raw historical data.
-5.Select the metric (Close, Volume, High, Low, Open) you want to visualize using the dropdown menu.
+5. Select the metric (Close, Volume, High, Low, Open) you want to visualize using the dropdown menu.
-6.Explore the interactive line chart for the selected metric.
+6. Explore the interactive line chart for the selected metric.
-7.In the sidebar, find key statistics and information about the stock data.
+7. In the sidebar, find key statistics and information about the stock data.